mmmarinho/mmmarinho.github.io/_pages/about.md

 I have a B.Sc.
 (2012) in Mechatronics Engineering and M.Sc.
 (2014) in Electronic Systems and Automation Engineering from the [University of Brasilia](http://www.alunoestrangeiro.unb.br/en/about-institution).
 I obtained a Ph.D.
 (2018) in Mechanical Engineering from the [University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).

-My research interests are mostly in the field of robotics in medical applications, although I have some other works in robot control theory, and image processing.
+My research interests are mostly in the field of robotics in medical applications.
+I also have some other works in robot control theory, and image processing.

+For my publications, I recommend you check my [Google Scholar profile](https://scholar.google.com/citations) or my [Researchgate profile](https://www.researchgate.net/profile/Murilo_Marinho) which I always keep up to date.